FullStackWithLawrence/aws-rekognition/doc/GOOD_CODING_PRACTICE.md

 ## Automations

+We leverage automations using Github Actions, third party services, make, bash and anything else that might become freely available to the project in future.
+As a community-supported code project, automations are important for minimizing the effort required by our committers to keep this code shippable.
+But it's also an important component of our strategy for maintaining high quality standards.
+Automations give us the ability to more work, more consistently, and with less effort.

+Of note:

 - [Automated Pull Requests](https://github.com/FullStackWithLawrence/aws-rekognition/pulls?q=is%3Apr+is%3Aclosed): Github Actions are triggered on pull requests to run any of several different kinds of technology-specific unit tests depending on the contents of the commits included in the PR.
 - [python-dotenv](https://pypi.org/project/python-dotenv/) for storing sensitive data for local development
 - [.gitignore](./.gitignore) ensures that no sensitive nor useless data accidentally gets pushed to GitHub.